cmsc330fall24/fall2024/projects/project1.md

 - Understanding test cases: [16:00](https://www.youtube.com/watch?v=C36JnAcClOQ&t=960s)
 - Writing your own test cases: [19:20](https://www.youtube.com/watch?v=C36JnAcClOQ&t=1160s)

+Submitting to Gradescope can be done using the exact same method used for project 0.
+Add your changes, commit them, push them, and then run `submit` keyword.
+Reminders: 1) You *must* properly push to GitHub before submitting, as Gradescope takes the files from there and not from your local files.
+2) Do not manually upload files to Gradescope, only use the submit command or the GitHub upload option on Gradescope.

+>[!IMPORTANT]
+> You have 3 24-hour extension tokens to use for the semester. *You can only use one per project*.
+Refer to class syllabus.
+This is done by modifying the contents of the LATE_TOKEN file from `false` to `true` and submitting after the deadline has passed.
+>
+> The LATE_TOKEN file will only be checked if you have submitted late (within 24 hours after the deadline).
+> Once you use a token (submit within 24 hours after the deadline with the LATE_TOKEN contents = true), you **will not be able to change it even if you submit with contents = false later**.
+Once it is used, it is locked in!

 ### Project Files

 The following are the relevant files for your code: